coston/aws-sso-auto-credentials/README.md

 - **Profile-specific scripts**: Each profile gets its own refresh script for better multi-profile management
 - **Easy setup**: Interactive prompts guide you through the configuration process
 - **Minimal configuration**: Works in under 5 minutes with minimal input required
+- **OIDC provider support**: Authenticate to AWS using Google as an OIDC provider

 ## Demo